-Why Being Broke Does Not Make You a Capital Efficient Company
+Being Broke Doesn’t Make You a Capital Efficient Company

-The reality?
 What capital efficiency means to one business isn’t what it means to another.
-While we may use it to distinguish some companies from those that are constitutionally capital intensive (think heavy R&D), the contours of capital efficiency are highly relative to industry, stage, and a dozen other factors that no one needs me to list.
+While we may use it to distinguish some companies from those that are constitutionally capital intensive (think heavy R&D), the practice of capital efficiency are highly relative to industry, stage, and a dozen other factors that no one needs me to list.

-Let’s go back to basics.
 Not growing because you're broke is not capital efficiency.
-Accruing personal debt because founders forego salary is not capital efficiency.
+Accruing personal debt because to forego a founder salary is not capital efficiency.
 Missing opportunities and eeking by?
 Not capital efficiency.
-That’s under-resourced.
-Calling it capital efficiency may feel better, but it’s a little white lie that can come back to haunt you.
+That’s being under-resourced.
+Calling it capital efficiency may feel better than admitting your business is broke, but it’s a little white lie that can come back to haunt you.

-Capital efficient companies strike a balance between growth and financial discipline.
+This is where understanding a textbook definition matters: Capital efficient companies strike a balance between growth and financial discipline.
 Read that last line carefully.
-Seems obvious on the surface, but I assure you that many founders (and investors) have a definition of capital efficiency where growth and financial discipline are most certainly not “in balance.”
+Many founders (and investors) use a more casual definition of capital efficiency where growth and financial discipline are most certainly not “in balance.”

-While I am a big fan of getting the most bang for your buck, idolatry of always doing more with less isn’t any better than burning money in a barrel: both kill companies.
+While I am a big fan of getting the most bang for your buck, the idolatry of always doing more with less isn’t any better than overspending on things are adding : both kill companies.

 Here’s the kicker: the hallmark of successful capital efficiency is not never needing more money than you have on hand.
 It’s achieving strong performance without substantial ongoing capital injection.